TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 # Requiems-John-Hash-GUI-Cracker
 ## Disclaimer & Legal Agreement
 This tool was created for legal, educational, and authorized security testing purposes.
-By using this software, you agree to the following terms:
+By using/Downloading this software, you agree to the following terms:

 - Lawful Use Only: You will NOT use this tool for any illegal or malicious activities, including unauthorized access to systems, phishing, or data theft.